ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-3-weather-app.md

 </div>
 ```

+**What this accomplishes:** The Bootstrap card provides a professional, responsive container for displaying weather information.
+By using span elements with specific IDs, you create placeholders that JavaScript can target and update dynamically.
+This approach separates the structure (HTML) from the content (JavaScript), following modern web development principles and making your app look polished and professional.

 > **💡 Note:** A `<span>` tag is an inline HTML element used to mark up a part of text.
 It's perfect for targeting specific text with JavaScript because you can give it an `id` attribute and then use functions like `setText()` to update just that part of the content without affecting the rest of the paragraph. 📖 [Learn more about span tags](https://www.w3schools.com/tags/tag_span.asp)

 ---